 When opponents claim that proportional representation in Canada will lead to “fringe parties”*, they haven’t done their homework.

-All models of proportional representation for Canada, whether Mixed Member Proportional or Single Transferable Vote, are moderately proportional systems.
+All models of proportional representation for Canada, whether Mixed Member Proportional, Single Transferable Vote, or Rural-Urban PR, are moderately proportional systems.
 Both are designed to keep MPs connected to local communities, while producing proportional results.

 How easy would it be for fringe parties to win seats with made-in-Canada PR?
 The answer: not very

-While some smaller parties may achieve some of their objectives, government is by and large more closely based on the platform of the larger party.
+While some smaller parties may achieve some of their objectives and may be included in a coalition government, government policies by and large are more closely based on the platform of the larger party.
 The larger party holds most of the seats and therefore more of an opportunity to use the power of government in line with its philosophy.
-Often it is perfectly clear where a small party stands, and if the electorate do not want it to be in government they can vote against it.

-Additionally, it’s important to remember that nobody is proposing a system such as the Netherlands ‘Pure PR’ system with a nation-wide party list.
-The Netherlands do not have mandated thresholds to win seats.
-In other words, “pure PR” is just not an option for Canada.
+It’s important to remember that nobody is proposing a system such as the Netherlands ‘Pure PR’ system with a nation-wide party list.
+“Pure PR” is just not an option for Canada.

 Most countries which use proportional representation systems include a threshold a party must meet before it is entitled to any seats.
 In Sweden and Norway, the threshold is 4%.
 In New Zealand, which uses a Mixed Member Proportional System, a party must earn 5% of the vote, or win one constituency seat, to qualify for compensatory seats.
 In Germany, which also uses MMP, the threshold is 5%, or winning three constituency seats.